clhost/eng-micro-platform/THOUGTHS.md

 3. Flexible revise algorithm
 4. Direct translation to Russian (should I do it choosable?)

+## integrations

+In here I have:

+1. All data for a word from urbandictionary (need to find out how to clarify if the passed word is for urban) - just to avoid redundant api calls.
+2. All meanings for a word from dictionary, pronunciation and synonyms
+3. Translation for a word from yandex cloud

 ## connectors

 As separate modules, should be three in the start: